PseudoDevs/IamGhost/FATAL9.md

-Last updated: 2024-04-02 16:59:08
+Last updated: 2024-04-02 16:59:41
-Random Quote: Good thoughts are no better than good dreams, unless they be executed. - Ralph Waldo Emerson
+Random Quote: Meetings are indispensable when you don't want to do anything. - John Kenneth Galbraith